wizardsfavoredapprentice/wizardsfavoredapprentice/README.md

 Online (green icon) = Here! / Busy (red icon) = I'm available, just doing something / Away (the moon icon) = Not there!

+I usually play on ipad though which is.. easy for me to disconnect if im doing sumn.

 # I like... :
 ## FNaF ( even more specifically, the FNaF subfandom for GGY! )
 -----